 pinned between the seat and the steering wheel.

-got up and walked to the other car to tell the man I was okay.
+got up and walked to the car behind me to tell the driver I was okay.
 I thanked

 him profusely for watching out for me.